What is the different between a daylily and a garden lily?

 If you would like to select the gift perennial(s), complete the Ship To information during checkout process accordingly.
 All shipments include a shipping packing slip listing the enclosed items (without prices), and general planting instructions.
 Email or telephone us if you have any questions.

-How will plants be shipped?
+Questions About Shipping - How will plants be shipped?

 If an email address is provided, the shipment tracking number will be included in the email confirmation sent at shipment.